aeuveritas/kOdin/README.md

-# DragonSlayer
+# kOdin
-"Dragon Slayer" is a custom 64 bits OS which is written in C++.
+"kOdin" is a custom 64 bits OS which is written in C++.
-"Dragon Slayer" is under construction, but it will be a unix-like and most POSIX-compliant.
+"kOdin" is under construction, but it will be a unix-like and most POSIX-compliant.

 # License